 Since that time, the Boy Scouts of America (along with many other youth-serving organizations) has worked to incorporate STEM into its programs.

 The Cub Scout program has STEM activities in many of the adventures that the Scouts complete.
 The Scouts can be a paleontologist in the Wolf adventure, Digging in the Past.
 Or they can conduct investigations about air in the Air of the Wolf adventure.

-Bear Cub Scouts learn about tasks that robots can perform and actually build their own robot in the Robotics adventure.
+Bear Cub Scouts learn about tasks that robots can perform and actually learn how to take fingerprints and analyze them with the Forensics adventure.
 Webelos and Arrow of Light scouts study geology in the Earth Rocks! adventure, and they learn about engineering in the Engineer adventure.

 In addition to the emphasis built directly into the program, BSA developed STEM awards that can be earned by Cub Scouts.
 There are two levels–the Nova award and the Supernova award.
 All Cub Scout ranks except Lion and Tiger are eligible to earn these awards.